 At all of these dances, we dance barefoot in clothes we can move and sweat in.
 A facilitator puts together a program of danceable recorded music.
 These dances take the form of a musical wave that at least somewhat follows the 5 Rhythms (flowing, staccato, chaos, lyrical, and stillness) of the late Gabrielle Roth, a manifestation of the idea that each dance is a journey into yourself through different terrains.

 Boundaries are important.
 Not everyone wants to dance with a partner all the time or even to be touched.
 We read and use body language to say yes or no, and we don’t take it personally if someone doesn’t want to dance with us.
-They may be more into self-expression or processing something at that moment.
+They may be more into self-expression, or they may be processing something at that moment.
 Some of us use movement to get right with God.

 The safety of all is important too.
 Some allow contact improv or acro-yoga (usually on the edges of the space) and others don’t.